Film: 1910s: Early evolution

 Other techniques such as camera movement were developed as effective ways to tell a story with film.
-Until sound film became commercially practical in the late 1920s, motion pictures were a purely visual art, but these innovative silent films had gained a hold on the public imagination.
+Until sound film became commercially practical in the late 1920s, motion pictures were a purely visual art, but these innovative silent films gained a hold on the public imagination.
 Rather than leave audiences with only the noise of the projector as an accompaniment, theater owners hired a pianist or organist or, in large urban theaters, a full orchestra to play music that fit the mood of the film at any given moment.
 By the early 1920s, most films came with a prepared list of sheet music to be used for this purpose, and complete film scores were composed for major productions.

-The rise of European cinema was interrupted by the outbreak of World War I, while the film industry in the United States flourished with the rise of Hollywood, typified most prominently by the innovative work of D. W. Griffith in The Birth of a Nation (1915) and Intolerance (1916).
-However, in the 1920s, European filmmakers such as Eisenstein, F. W. Murnau and Fritz Lang, in many ways inspired by the meteoric wartime progress of film through Griffith, along with the contributions of Charles Chaplin, Buster Keaton and others, quickly caught up with American film-making and continued to further advance the medium.
+The rise of European cinema was interrupted by the outbreak of World War I (1914–1918), while the film industry in the U.S. flourished with the rise of Hollywood, typified most prominently by the innovative work of D. W. Griffith in The Birth of a Nation (1915) and Intolerance (1916).
+However, in the 1920s, European filmmakers such as Sergei Eisenstein, F. W. Murnau, and Fritz Lang, in many ways inspired by the meteoric wartime progress of film through Griffith, along with the contributions of actors like Charles "Charlie" Chaplin, Buster Keaton, and others, quickly caught up with American film-making and continued to further advance the medium.

 1920s–1960s: Evolution in sound

-In the 1920s, the development of electronic sound recording technologies made it practical to incorporate a soundtrack of speech, music and sound effects synchronized with the action on the screen.
+In the late 1920s, the development of electronic sound recording technologies made it practical to incorporate a soundtrack of speech, music, and sound effects synchronized with the action on the screen.
 The resulting sound films were initially distinguished from the usual silent "moving pictures" or "movies" by calling them "talking pictures" or "talkies."
-The revolution they wrought was swift.
-By 1930, silent film was practically extinct in the US and already being referred to as "the old medium."
+The revolution they brought was swift.
+By 1931, silent film was practically extinct in the U.S. and already being referred to as "the old medium."
+As of 2013, only 14% of America's silent feature films from 1912 to 1929 existed in their original format.